 Tamga also works with an environmental research firm Green Story to track the impact of their garments - from field to fashion.
 This means that they know the total water and energy usage, carbon emissions, and even chemical toxicity at every stage of production and transportation, SO impressive.

 Their fabrics include eco-friendly materials like Tencel and organic cotton.
 By choosing eco-friendly materials, water-saving dyes and plastic-free packaging they can significantly lower the impact of a piece of clothing.
 "Take the Rosella Wrap Dress, for example, it saves 19 litres of water compared to a typical fast-fashion dress, that’s the equivalent of 12 days of drinking water for one person from one dress!"

-They even have a collection that is carbon neutral.
+They even have a collection that is carbon neutral and included the best ethical dresses.
 What this means is that they fund projects that absorb the same amount of carbon created by their garments – like planting a tree that sucks the carbon we create out of the atmosphere.
 From raw material to fibre, yarn to fabric, and final product all the way to your closet, they track the emissions created and buy Gold Standard carbon offsets.

 For: Women & accessories